Hume Band vs Whoop: I Wore Both for Months

-I've worn the Hume Band for about two months now.
-When it comes to health wearables, I've tried a lot of them!
-Fitbit, Garmin, Samsung watch and I'm a long term user of the Oura ring.
-If you're still exploring which type of wearable is right for you, I've also put together a full guide to the best fitness watches for women that covers watches, bands, and rings side by side.
+When it comes to health wearables, I have tried a lot of them.
+Fitbit (full review on the new Air), Garmin, Samsung watch and I am a long term user of the Oura ring (full review on the new Oura 5).
+If you are still exploring which type of wearable is right for you, I have also put together a full guide to the best fitness watches for women that covers watches, bands and rings side by side, as well as a wearable comparison cheatsheet if you are wondering which of the similar wearables I have tested (over 10 but narrowed down) is right for you.

 Disclaimer: Links may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.